If You Encounter Academic Misconduct

 Incident reports and notes become part of the student record (which includes all information the university keeps about a student).
 Instructors should be mindful throughout the process that their notes and emails about an incident become part of the student’s record.
 Students have a right to see the contents of their record and to request changes to their record, including expunging of information.

 Students charged with violations of the UC Berkeley Campus Code of Student Conduct have rights and procedural protections throughout the process.
-These include notice of the charges, presumption of innocence, choosing not to participate, hearing, appeal, and an advisor.
+These include notice of the charges, presumption of innocence, and choosing not to participate, as well as the right to a hearing, an appeal, and an advisor.
 They also remain protected by the Federal Family Educational Rights and Privacy Act (FERPA), which requires instructors and all University employees to keep their records — including a disposition for academic misconduct — private and confidential.
 You may only reveal the student’s identity and the circumstances surrounding the misconduct with other University officials who have a legitimate educational interest in the matter.

 Further information is available at the Center for Student Conduct website.